aspose-words-cloud/aspose-words-cloud-docs/words/plugins/aspose-words-cloud-for-wordpress/aspose-importer-exporter/_index.md

 Once downloaded, please follow these steps to install the module to your WordPress website:

-1. Log into your site as either Admin or another Super user level account.
+- Log into your site as either Admin or another Super user level account.
-1. Navigate to the **Plugin** menu and select **Add New**.
+- Navigate to the **Plugin** menu and select **Add New**.
-1. Type \*Aspose Importer Exporter \*in the search box and click \*Search Plugin button. \*Or click the \*Upload \*menu and choose the ZIP folder you downloaded from the locations above.
+- Type \*Aspose Importer Exporter \*in the search box and click \*Search Plugin button. \*Or click the \*Upload \*menu and choose the ZIP folder you downloaded from the locations above.
-1. Click **Install Now**.
+- Click **Install Now**.
-1. After installation, click **Settings** to see the configuration page.
+- After installation, click **Settings** to see the configuration page.

 ## Using and Video Demo

 After you have installed Aspose PDF Import Plugin it is really simple to start using it on your website.
-Please follow these simple steps to get started.
+Please follow these steps to get started:

-1. Make sure you are logged-in to a WordPress site as Admin level account.
+- Make sure you are logged-in to a WordPress site as Admin level account.
-1. Make sure you have set up Aspose App Key & Id on the plugin configuration page.
+- Make sure you have set up Aspose App Key & Id on the plugin configuration page.
 For further details on how to get app keys, [click here ](http://www.aspose.com/docs/display/totalcloud/Creating+a+New+App+and+Getting+App+Key).

 ### Using Import Features of Plugin

-1. Navigate to the page or posts where you want to import contents from the File using Aspose Importer / Exporter Plugin.
+- Navigate to the page or posts where you want to import contents from the File using Aspose Importer / Exporter Plugin.
-1. Click the \*Aspose File Importer \*button.
+- Click the \*Aspose File Importer \*button.
-1. Click **Select File**. **\*It will show WordPress Media Gallery on popup.
+- Click **Select File**. **\*It will show WordPress Media Gallery on popup.
 Either upload a pdf/doc/docx file or choose from the \*Media Library**.
-1. Click the **Use this file for Importing** button.
+- Click the **Use this file for Importing** button.
-1. Click the \*Insert File to Editor \*button.
+- Click the \*Insert File to Editor \*button.
 It will insert the text from pdf/doc/docx file to Editor.

 ### Using Export Features of Plugin

-1. Navigate to the page or posts which you want to export.
+- Navigate to the page or posts which you want to export.
-1. Select  the “Posts / Pages” you want to export and then select either **Aspose Export to DOC**or **Aspose Export to PDF** from **Bulk Actions**.
+- Select  the “Posts / Pages” you want to export and then select either **Aspose Export to DOC**or **Aspose Export to PDF** from **Bulk Actions**.
-1. Click **Apply**.
+- Click **Apply**.
    This exports all selected posts or pages into selected document format and gives you link for downloading the file.

 ### Video Demo